Who's Who

 Professional Musicians

 The Burford Singers enjoys a wealth of supporting musical talents.
-We are especially lucky to be led by two outstanding leaders in British choral music: Brian Kay, our present Conductor and Director of Music, and the distinguished composer and conductor, Bob Chilcott, who became our President in succession to his late father-in-law, Sir Philip Ledger.
+We are especially lucky to be led by outstanding leaders in British choral music: Brian Kay who stood down at the end of 2023 after 21 years with the choir and Will Dawes, our new Conductor and Director of Music who joined us in January 2024.
+We also enjoy the active support of the distinguished composer and conductor, Bob Chilcott, who became our President in succession to his late father-in-law, Sir Philip Ledger.

 We are also very fortunate to have the ongoing support of our Chorus Master, Hilary Tadman-Robins, and the outstanding expertise of accompanist, Robin Baggs.

-For the majority of our concerts we are accompanied by our own orchestra, the Cotswold Chamber Orchestra, formed at the suggestion of our previous conductor Brian Etheridge, and which has performed regularly with us since 1989.
+For the majority of our concerts we are accompanied by our own orchestra, the Cotswold Chamber Orchestra, which has performed regularly with us since 1989.

 Chorus Master - Hilary Tadman-Robins